pugjs/pug-en/src/language/tags.md

   li Item C
 ```

-Pug also knows which elements are self closing:
+Pug also knows which elements are self-closing:

 ```pug-preview
 img